LowIQCoder/SSAD/README.md

 To explore Graphit, you can visit [this link](http://10.100.30.244:1001) for personal testing, or alternatively, watch a [demonstration video](http://10.100.30.244:1001).

+### User Guide

+Since Graphit offers intuitive and user-frendly interface, it can be easily used by everyone.

+Some of awaliable features are:

+* List of popular courses
+* Pin of favorite courses
+* Graph representation of courses topics

 ### Built With